jfredett/hazel/LOG.md

 src/
     board/
-        # Names subject to change
-        bitboard/    # Implementation of a bitboard-based representation.
-Not the bitboard type itself. pieceboard/  # Implementation of a simpler array-of-objects representation. planned/     # ... there may be other representations I put here eventually as well. mod.rs       # Interface definitions and module stuff, Board and Query live here. notation/
+        bit/         # Implementation of a bitboard-based representation.
+Not the bitboard type itself. piece/       # Implementation of a simpler array-of-objects representation. planned/     # ... there may be other representations I put here eventually as well. mod.rs       # Interface definitions and module stuff, Alter and Query live here. notation/
         # Some kind of notation management object, ideally mostly const-time, as a QoL thing.
 Much
         # easier to have a consistent way to represent notation, instead of the mix of octal and text and coords.